waynodiablo/Oystercard/further_javascript/walkthroughs/10_karma.md

 This just sets up our test - the interesting things to look at here are the `beforeEach` and `inject`. `beforeEach` is running before each test. `inject` is a built-in Angular function that allows us to access the Angular app and our controller from inside our tests.

-Now let's add a test - place this below the beforeEach with the describe callback.
+Now let's add a test - place this below the beforeEach within the describe callback.

 ```js
 it('initialises with a toDo', function() {